-We may often think that our opinion of the world around us, the community we live in, the sphere that we work and dwell in and around is based on facts, or circumstantial evidence, but it is not that at all.
+We may often think that our opinion of the world around us, the community we live in, the sphere that we work and dwell in and around is based on facts or circumstantial evidence, but it is not that at all.
 It is our own character, which is simply what we think, what we feel, and how we behave, that drives our opinion of that which is outside of us.
 In other words, it is that within us, that which we have become, that shows the outside world to us.
 We could even say that we see what we are.

 There is grand value in knowing and understanding this concept that our opinion of that which is without comes from the character within.
 I think the highest value is that we can choose to change how we see the outside world by tinkering with what we think, and consequently how we feel, and consequently how we act.
 When we do, our opinion of the world is guaranteed to change.
-Changing circumstances is pretty much an impossible task in comparison to what we can change within us.
+Changing circumstances is pretty much an impossible task in comparison to what we can change within ourselves.

 This applies to worldly events and even relationships that touch our lives deeply.
 Below is a wonderful offering from Abraham, Esther Hicks from 2002: